M-Hussnain-Dogar/Force-Encryption-decryption/README.md

-"""
-Windows Folder File Encryptor/Decryptor with GUI Summary
+#Windows Folder File Encryptor/Decryptor with GUI Summary

-Description:
+###Description:
 This script performs recursive encryption or decryption of all files within a specified folder using AES-256 encryption in CBC mode.
 It includes:

 - Administrator privilege escalation